Expert shotgunning advice to help you knock down more birds this fall

-Patrick Flanigan, an exhibition shotgunner (and seven-time shotgunning world record holder), typically does pretty well on a dove field.
+Patrick Flanigan, a former exhibition shotgunner and 9-time shotgunning world record holder, typically does pretty well on a dove field.
 But he says you don’t have to be a professional shotgunner to be a great dove shot — in fact, most hunters, new and experienced alike, can probably have better hunting this fall by just remembering a few of these tips.

 1. Open the choke: Use a modified or improved-cylinder choke tube to provide you with a wider pattern.
 Many people use too tight of a choke for dove hunting.
 A tight pattern makes most shots in a dove field more difficult to hit — and it will destroy your bird if you do connect at close range.

 2. Upsize your pellets: Most people use 7 ½ or 8 shot for doves, but at close range, there are so many pellets in those shells that you can pulverize your birds.
 Plus, those tiny pellets quickly lose energy at longer range.
 Flanigan likes to upsize his pellets for doves — say to 4s, 5s or 6s.
 He says there are still plenty of the larger pellets for a dense pattern, but the knock-down power is better at longer range.